Haute cuisine in Spain

 El Celler de Can Roca restaurant, in Girona

 Cuisine as an artistic creation to delight the senses –this is the way gastronomy is seen in Spain.
-A range of five-star culinary attractions offering a world of tastes, presentation, aroma, textures, colour...
-Dishes by chefs such as Adrià, Arzak, Berasategui, Ruscalleda, Santamaría, Subijana and Roca have placed Spain at the forefront of international haute cuisine.
+A range of five-star culinary attractions offering a world of tastes, presentation, aroma, textures, colour and more.
+Dishes by chefs like Adrià, Arzak, Berasategui, Ruscalleda, Santamaría, Subijana and Roca have placed Spain at the forefront of international haute cuisine.